 The Achilles Tendon

-Injuries to the Achilles Tendon include nagging problems like tendonitis as well as major issues such as tears or ruptures.
+Injuries to the Achilles tendon include nagging problems like tendonitis, as well as major issues such as tears or ruptures.
 Many Achilles Tendon injuries are the result of overuse or a sudden, forceful movement typically performed in sports.

-What is Achilles Tendonitis?
+What is Achilles

 Tendon Injury Treatments

-When a patient comes into our office with a foot or ankle injury, he or she usually has an x-ray taken.
-If the x-ray comes back negative, our doctors may utilize other modalities such as dynamic ultrasound to accurately diagnose a possible ligament rupture.
-With this device, our specialists are able to show patients the thickening or rupture of their ligament.
-This information helps inform our doctors when prescribing a specific treatment plan for each patient.
+When a patient comes into our office with a foot or ankle injury, we start by taking an X-ray of the injured body part.
+If the X-ray comes back negative, our doctors may utilize other modalities, such as dynamic ultrasound, to accurately diagnose a possible ligament rupture.
+This device allows our specialists to show patients the thickening or rupture of their ligament, and provides information that helps inform our doctors when prescribing a specific treatment plan for each patient.

-After assessing your injury, your doctor at American Foot and Leg Specialists may suggest rest, icing the area, and anti-inflammatory painkillers.
-They may recommend that you wear an insert in your shoe while you recover.
+After assessing your injury, your doctor at American Foot & Leg Specialists may suggest rest, icing the area, and anti-inflammatory painkillers.
+Your doctor may also propose that you wear an insert in your shoe while you recover, and implement stretching and strengthening exercises.
 It will protect your Achilles tendon from further stretching.
-They can also suggest stretching and strengthening exercises.

-Each patient is unique; therefore, results may vary
+Each patient is unique; therefore, results may vary.